wh-alice/mig_visualstudio/vs/extensibility/providing-a-language-service-context-by-using-the-legacy-api.md

 ---
-title: "Providing a Language Service Context by Using the Legacy API | hehe" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "Providing a Language Service Context by Using the Legacy API" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"